DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-09-27-updating-the-reasons-for-rejection-report.md

 - the report does not include rejections made through the API, as they’re free text rather than structured
 - the percentages for all the categories will not add up to 100%, since users can choose more than one reason for rejection

-We added navigation to the page to allow users to choose between the current and previous cycle’s data.
-When the new cycle opens on 12 October 2021 the navigation will display two options:
+We added a caption to the page headings to show which cycle the data in the report is for.

-- 2021 to 2022 (starts 2022)
-- 2020 to 2021 (starts 2021)

 We formatted all numbers and percentages consistently, by using: